alexedwards/stack/README.md

 ### Getting and Setting Context

-`stack.Context` is implemented as a `map[string]interface{}`.
+You should be aware that `stack.Context` is implemented as a `map[string]interface{}`, scoped to the goroutine executing the current HTTP request.

 To keep your code type-safe at compile time it's a good idea to use getters and setters when accessing Context.

 The above example is better written as: